 where the first term is similar to \mathcal{L}{BT} .
-However, the decorrelation term of \mathcal{L}{CCA} aims to minimize the intra-correlation of different features, while the redundancy term of \mathcal{L}{BT} minimizes crosscorrelation of different features.
+However, the decorrelation term of \mathcal{L}{CCA} aims to minimize the intra-correlation of different features, while the redundancy term of \mathcal{L}{BT} minimizes cross-correlation of different features.
 Our feature-wise whitening with \mathcal{L}{Fea} only requires the invariance term of CCA-SSG or Barlow Twins, while the other term of \mathcal{L}{CCA} is replaced by intra-feature-wise whitening, i.e., whitening transformation is conducted inside each batch view.
+Inspired by Barlow Twins, We expect out method can perform whitening transformation across two batch views, which we leave for future work.

-Table 5: Ablation study of asymmetric/symmetric architectures as generated by applying stop gradient ('SG')/predictor ('Pred') on one of the branches, by following (Zbontar et al., 2021).
+Table 5: Ablation study of asymmetric/symmetric architectures as generated by applying stop gradient ('SG')/predictor ('Pred') on one of the two branches, by following the setting from (Zbontar et al., 2021).

 Method SG Pred.
 Top-1 Top-5

-X X 79.32 94.94
+Zero-FCL X X 79.32 94.94

-Zero-FCL X ~ 76.57 94.18
+X ~ 76.57 94.18

 ~ × 77.81 94.22

-1 ~ 74.81 92.81
+~ ~ 74.81 92.81

 Zero-ICL X X 78.02 94.11

 X ~ 75.12 93.18

 ~ × 74.87 92.72

 ~ ~ 72.19 91.95

 Relation to W-MSE (Ermolov et al., 2021).
 W-MSE firstly combines classical whitening transformation with contrastive learning.
+They create multiple views from the same images and perform the whitening transformation in each batch view on the feature dimension.
+Then W-MSE objective is proposed to maximize similarities between every two views (instance-wise).
 Compared with this whitening method, Zero-CL mainly has three differences.
 1) Method.
 W-MSE directly borrows whitening transformation on feature-wise, which is widely used in other domains (Huang et al., 2018; Zhang et al., 2021b).
 However, after feature-wise whitening, the instancewise objective function is adopted, which is groundless and also limits their performance.
 Depart from W-MSE, Zero-CL aims to replace the second term of InfoNCE and \mathcal{L}{BT} .
 Thus, Zero-ICL uses instance-wise objective function with instance-wise whitening, and Zero-FCL uses feature-wise objective function with feature-wise whitening, which is meaningful and more comprehensible.
 Such methods also leverage the performance (See Table 2).
 2) Technology.
 Instead of directly using Cholesky or PCA-based whitening, we first analyze which whitening transformation method is we really need.
+Then, we theoretically analyze why ZCA whitening can remain maximal information.
 3) SSL settings.
-W-MSE requires multiple views to boost the accuracy, while Zero-CL can get higher accuracy with only two views.
+W-MSE requires multiple views to boost the accuracy (the version with two views gets much lower accuracy), while Zero-CL can get higher accuracy with only two views.